jengalas/thegourmetmoose-netlify/_posts/2021-01-03-pizza-crust.md

 1. Combine yeast, sugar, and salt in the bowl of a stand mixer, add water, and whisk to combine.
 2. Add olive oil and whisk.
 3. Add 410g flour and knead with stand mixer 8-10 minutes.
 Dough will be quite wet and sticky.
 Remove from mixer, divide in two, and hand-knead each half for a few turns, using some of the extra flour, until dough loses some of its stickiness.
 4. Place each half in a bowl or container, cover, and let rise at room temperature for 1-2 hours.
-Eefrigerate until ready to make pizza.
+Refrigerate until ready to make pizza.
 5. When ready to bake, preheat oven with pizza stone to 450°F. Remove one of the dough balls and place on floured parchment.
 Roll out to 13"-14" circle, resting as needed for the dough to cooperate.
 Top and slide onto pizza stone; bake for 10-12 minutes.

 {% include gallery caption="" %}